hodyroff/scs-training/Virtualization/Kolla-OSISM.md

     - Your security architects may want network nodes to be separate from compute nodes ...

 #### Sizing: Compute Nodes
 * Customer VMs have a mixture of 1:2 ...
-1:8 ration vCPU to RAM
+1:8 ratio vCPU to RAM
 * vCPUs can be oversubscribed, unlike memory.
 2--3x over-subscription per real core is a reasonable sizing approach
 * Compute nodes thus should have 1:8 ...
 1:16 ratios